Ossetian language: Writing system

 In 1888, an inscription in the Alanian language was found in Abkhazia, which dates back to the 4th century.

 An Old Ossetic Greek script inscription of the 10th–12th centuries was found in Arkhyz, the oldest known attestation of the Ossetian language.

-Written Ossetian may be immediately recognized by its use of the Cyrillic letter Ae (Ӕ ӕ), a letter to be found in no other language using Cyrillic script.
+Written Ossetian may be immediately recognized by its use of the Cyrillic letter Æ (Ӕ ӕ), a letter to be found in no other language using Cyrillic script.
 The father of the modern Ossetian literary language is the national poet Kosta Khetagurov (1859–1906).

 An Iron literary language was established in the 18th century, written using the Cyrillic script in Russia and the Georgian script in Georgia.
 The first Ossetian book was published in Cyrillic in 1798, and in 1844 the alphabet was revised by a Russian scientist of Finnish origin, Andreas Sjögren.
 In the early 1800s, Daniel Chonkadze produced a Russian-Ossetian dictionary and translated Ossetian folklore, paving the way to establishing the Ossetian literature.

-A new alphabet based on the Latin script was made official in the 1920s, but in 1937 a revised Cyrillic alphabet was introduced, with digraphs replacing most diacritics of the 1844 alphabet.
+A new alphabet based on the Latin script was made official in 1923, replacing the 1844 Sjögren alphabet, but in 1938 a revised Cyrillic alphabet was introduced, with digraphs replacing most diacritics of the 1844 alphabet.

 In 1820, I. Yalguzidze published a Georgian-script alphabetic primer, adding three letters to the Georgian alphabet.
-The Georgian orthography receded in the 19th century, but was made official with Georgian autonomy in 1937.
-The "one nation – two alphabets" issue caused discontent in South Ossetia in the year 1951 demanding reunification of the script, and in 1954 Georgian was replaced with the 1937 Cyrillic alphabet.
+The Georgian orthography receded in the 19th century, but was made official in the Georgian SSR's South Ossetian oblast in 1937 with the increased Georgian autonomy allowed by the dissolution of the Transcaucasian SFSR the previous year.
+As Latin script remained official in the north, this "one nation – two alphabets" issue caused discontent among South Ossetians in 1951, who demanded reunification of the script.
+In 1954, the Georgian script was replaced with the 1938 Cyrillic alphabet.

-The table below shows the modern Cyrillic alphabet, used since 1937, with phonetic values for the Iron dialect in the IPA.
+The table below shows the modern Cyrillic alphabet, used since 1938, with phonetic values for the Iron dialect in the IPA.
 Di- and tri-graphs in parentheses are not officially letters of the alphabet, but are listed here to represent phonemically distinctive sounds: